Last Modified: August 29, 2014

 Argue as you may, one item you don't need in a mobile installation is a wattmeter and/or SWR bridge!
 You might need one to set things up the first time, but it sure doesn't need to be installed 24/7/365!
 It is just another device to find space for, and one that won't tell you much until it's too late.
 This said, if you manually control your screwdriver antenna, then use the SWR readout built into your transceiver.

 As noted above, the SG500 can be remotely controlled.
 Whether you opt for the factory remote control, or you build one, there is one important caveat.
 Power for the remote control is taken from a four pin header plug.
 Pin four of that header plug is supply voltage.
-Although that pin is protected by an internal 5 amp fuse, if you short the pin to ground, a circuit trace will fail before the fuse open.
+Although that pin is protected by an internal 5 amp fuse, if you short the pin to ground, a circuit trace will fail before the fuse opens.
 Thus, extra care needs to be taken to make sure this pin is not shorted to ground as the repair is both tedious, and time consuming.
 It's expensive too if the factory does the work!
 The best thing to do, is install a one amp ATC fuse in the power lead (pin 4) as close to the amplifier as possible.

 Obviously, remote controlled amplifiers can be mounted in the trunk or other out of the way location.
 This complicates wiring, but if a second battery is used, the I2R losses will be reduced.
 Wherever you mount your amplifier, mount is solidly!
 It pays to remember that some amplifiers weigh as much as 25 pounds, so simple straps and bungie cords won't do the trick.